OttawaCloudConsulting/crossplane-cdk8s/sso-permissions/README.md

 This file allows you to dynamically manage users across different accounts and SSO groups.
 Each user is associated with the SSO identity store and managed through the generated manifests.

-### boundary-policies/ and custom-policies/ - IAM Policy JSON Files
+### boundary policies and custom policies - IAM Policy JSON Files

 These directories contain JSON files that define IAM boundary and custom policies, respectively.
 These policies are linked to the SSO groups via `groups.yaml`.

-- **Boundary Policies**: Policies applied as permission boundaries for specific SSO groups.
+- **Boundary Policies**: These policies limit the maximum permissions users or groups can have, restricting access to critical actions like resource deletion.
-- **Custom Policies**: Policies created and attached to SSO groups as customer-managed policies.
+- **Custom Policies**: These policies define specific sets of permissions tailored to different teams and use cases, such as elevated access for disaster recovery or limited read/write access for cost management.

 The files must be in valid JSON format and should reflect the specific permissions required by each group.